 - Drag the Always OFF function onto the cut-off path. - The field is viewed as being permanently interrupted.
-The cut-off path is always in the OFF state. - Drag the Always ON function onto the cut-off path. - The field is viewed as being permanently clear.
-The cut-off path is always in the ON state.
+If the monitoring case becomes active, the cut-off path is always in the OFF state. - Drag the Always ON function onto the cut-off path. - The field is viewed as being permanently clear.
+If the monitoring case becomes active, the cut-off path is always in the ON state.